Eminence (yacht)

 Eminence is a super-yacht built in 2008 at the shipyard Abeking & Rasmussen.
 The interior and exterior design of Eminence was done by Reymond Langton Design Ltd. She can carry 12 guests in 8 cabins.
-The yacht has three sister-ships, Amaryllis, C2 and Titan.
+The yacht has two sister-ships, Amaryllis and Titan.

 Design

 The length of the yacht is 78.43 m, and she has a beam of 12.40 m.
 Her draught is 3.20 m.
 The hull is steel, and the superstructure is aluminium.
 The yacht is Lloyd's registered, issued by the Cayman Islands.

 Engines

 The main power-plant of the yacht is composed of two Caterpillar Inc. 3516 DITA with a power of 2.000 hp each.
 She can reach a maximum speed of 16 kn, while she cruises at 14 kn.